Why did the chicken cross the road?

 "Why did the chicken cross the road?" is a common riddle joke with the answer being "To get to the other side."
-It is commonly seen as an example of anti-humor, in that the curious setup of the joke leads the listener to expect a traditional punchline, but they are instead given a simple statement of fact.
+It is an example of anti-humor, in that the curious setup of the joke leads the listener to expect a traditional punchline, but they are instead given a simple statement of fact.
 The joke has become iconic as an exemplary generic joke to which most people know the answer, and has been repeated and changed numerous times over the course of history.

 History

 The riddle appeared in an 1847 edition of The Knickerbocker, a New York City monthly magazine:

 There are 'quips and quillets' which seem actual conundrums, but yet are none.
-Of such is this: 'Why does a chicken cross the street?['] Are you 'out of town?'
+Of such is this: 'Why does a chicken cross the street?'
+Are you 'out of town?'
 Do you 'give it up?'
 Well, then: 'Because it wants to get on the other side!'

 According to music critic Gary Giddins in the Ken Burns documentary Jazz, the joke was spread through the United States by minstrel shows beginning in the 1840s as one of the first national jokes.

 In the 1890s, a pun variant version appeared in the magazine Potter's American Monthly:

 Why should not a chicken cross the road?

 It would be a fowl proceeding.